Grand Hotel Kempinski High Tatras

 The Grand Hotel Kempinski High Tatras is a five-star hotel operated by Kempinski Hotels S.A. located on the shores of Štrbské pleso (Tschirmer See) in High Tatras, Slovakia.

 After a EUR 42 million refurbishment of the former spa house complex Hviezdoslav, the hotel was inaugurated in May 2009.
-The 98 rooms and suites at the Grand Hotel Kempinski High Tatras also provide spa and wellness amenities.

 Location

 The hotel is next to Štrbské Pleso, an alpine lake that is 1,351 meters (4432 ft) above sea level.
+The complex is located in the Tatra National Park.
+It is a Grade II listed building, making it a national monument.